Aasif Mandvi

-Aasif Hakim Mandviwala (born March 5, 1966), known professionally as Aasif Mandvi (/ˈɑːsᵻf ˈmɑːndvi/, AH-sif-_-MAHND-vee), is a British-American actor, comedian and author.
+Aasif Hakim Mandviwala, known professionally as Aasif Mandvi (/ˈɑːsᵻf ˈmɑːndvi/, AH-sif-_-MAHND-vee), is a British actor.
 He was a correspondent on The Daily Show from 2006 to 2017.
 Mandvi's other television work includes the HBO comedy series The Brink and the CBS/Paramount+ psychological drama Evil.
-His film roles include playing Mr. Aziz in Spider-Man 2 and Commander Zhao in The Last Airbender, and his stage work includes appearing on Broadway as Ali Hakim in Oklahoma!.
+His film roles include playing Mr. Aziz in Spider-Man 2 and Commander Zhao in The Last Airbender.
+His stage work includes appearing on Broadway as Ali Hakim in Oklahoma! and in productions of Disgraced (2012), which won the Pulitzer Prize in 2013.

 Early life

-Mandvi was born in Bombay (now Mumbai), Maharashtra, India, to a Dawoodi Bohra Muslim family.
-His family moved to England, settling, when he was a year old, in the West Yorkshire city of Bradford.
-His father, Hakim, who had originally come to work in textiles research at Bradford University, later ran a corner shop, while his mother, Fatima, was a nurse.
-Mandvi attended the independent Woodhouse Grove School, and he identifies himself as a "working-class kid from Bradford".
-In the early 80s, his father grew frustrated with Margaret Thatcher's administration and moved his family to Tampa, Florida, United States when Mandvi was 16.
-He attended Chamberlain High School.
+Mandvi was born in Bombay, in Maharashtra, India, into a Gujarati Muslim family of the Dawoodi Bohra caste.

+His family moved to England, when he was a year old, settling in the West Yorkshire city of Bradford.
+His father, Hakim, who had originally come to work in textiles research at Bradford University, later ran a corner shop.
+His mother, Fatima, was a nurse.
+Mandvi attended the independent Woodhouse Grove School in Apperley Lane, and he identifies as a "working-class kid from Bradford".

+In the early 80s, his father grew frustrated with Margaret Thatcher's administration and moved his family to the United States, settling in Tampa, Florida; when Mandvi was 16.
+He attended Chamberlain High School in Hillsborough County, graduating in 1984.

 Career

 Early

-After graduating from the University of South Florida with a degree in theatre, Mandvi worked as a performer at Disney-MGM Studios at Walt Disney World Resort.
+After graduating from the University of South Florida with a degree in theatre, Mandvi worked as a performer at Disney-MGM Studios at Walt Disney World Resort, and Universal Studios Florida.
 He later moved to New York City, where he began appearing in off-Broadway productions.
 During this time, he was active in the band Cowboys and Indian.
 He won an Obie Award for his one-man show Sakina's Restaurant.